 What is Confession?

-Confession, which has its roots in biblical tradition, enables Catholics to mend their relationship with God and conform to His will.
+Confession comes from biblical tradition.
+It helps Catholics repair their relationship with God and follow His will.
 By confessing sins, we acknowledge our humanity and need for God’s mercy.
-This act of humility not only cleanses the soul but also provides spiritual direction.
+This humble act cleanses the soul and offers spiritual guidance.

-As outlined in John 20:23, Christ empowered His disciples to forgive sins, making confession an essential sacrament for spiritual growth.
+Christ empowered His disciples to forgive sins, as seen in John 20:23.
+This makes confession a key sacrament for spiritual growth.

-Through confession, Catholics receive the grace to overcome sin and cultivate a stronger relationship with God and others.
-It serves as a pillar of faith, reminding us of the significance of repentance and God’s boundless kindness.
+In confession, Catholics gain grace.
+This helps them overcome sin and build stronger bonds with God and others.
+It stands as a pillar of faith.
+It reminds us of the importance of repentance and God’s endless kindness.

 Purpose of Confession